Circular Array Technique and Implementation

 , the interval [0, 0)

 contains no elements.
-However, by moving end
+However, as soon as you move end

-then includes one element 0
+includes the element 0

 .